Do decodable books need to be boring and silly?

 ‘Cat sat on mat….’

 Fast forward 20 years and today decodable books are quite different.
-Since the crucial role of decodable books in the very early stages of reading has been recognised, and they have become a required part of the curriculum in England, publishers have put their minds to improving the quality of these books.
+Since the crucial role of decodable books in the very early stages of reading was recognised, and they have become a required part of the curriculum in England, publishers have put their minds to improving the quality of these books.

 Why control the text?